parmarraj999/parmarraj999/README.md

 # 💫 About Me:
-I am passionate Full Stack Developer from India
+I am Full Stack Developer from India

 ## 🌐 Socials: